 Germany and Coffee

 Depending on your preferences, you either love or tolerate German coffee.
-Up until 10 years ago, generally when you bought coffee, you bought a bag of Dallmayr, Tschibo, or Jacobs MILD roast.
-(Unlike here in my California grocery store where there is a mind boggling array of strengths and flavors…).
+Until 20 years ago, when you bought coffee in Germany, you would typically purchase a bag of Dallmayr, Eduscho, or Jacobs MILD roast.
+Unlike here in my California grocery store, where there is a mind-boggling array of strengths and flavors.
 And, as a general rule, drip coffee through a filter was standard.

-Chaube (the original German word for Coffee is first mentioned by Augsburg doctor Leonard Rauwolf in 1582 (probably when he was ready for a break), but it wasn’t until 1669 that it became fashionable among the elite after “discovering” it in the French royal courts where it was called Cafe, and then it jumped to the German spelling Kaffee.
-From there it wasn’t long before coffee marketing took off.
-The first coffee houses popped up in Hamburg in 1677, in Leipzig around 1694, and finally in Berlin in 1721.
-And while the Ost Friesen (East Friesians) declared their loyalty for Tea, the rest of Germany embraced COFFEE!
+Chaube, the original German word for coffee, is first mentioned by Augsburg doctor Leonard Rauwolf in 1582 (probably when he was ready for a break).
+Still, it wasn’t until 1669 that it became fashionable among the elite after “discovering” it in the French royal courts, where it was called Café, and then it jumped to the German spelling Kaffee.
+From there, it wasn’t long before coffee marketing took off.
+The first coffeehouses appeared in Hamburg in 1677, in Leipzig around 1694, and finally in Berlin in 1721.
+And while the Ost Friesen (East Friesians) declared their loyalty to Tea, the rest of Germany embraced COFFEE!

 Coffee houses were more than just places to get a caffeine fix.
 They were the gathering places for intellectuals, and somewhat dangerously in the eyes of the elite, a place for political discussion.
-But only men could drink coffee in public.
+However, only men were allowed to drink coffee in public.
 (Sigh).
-Women had Kaffeekränzchen or “private coffee visits”, in the mornings or afternoons.
-Generally these were held in private homes, but occasionally in back rooms.
+Women would have Kaffeekränzchen, or “private coffee visits,” in the mornings or afternoons.
+Generally, these were held in private homes, but occasionally they were allowed in the back rooms of coffeehouses.

 Frederick II and the Coffee Sniffers

-Frederick William I of Prussia had already declared coffee to be a luxury good (along with tea, chocolate and sparkling wine), so everyone wanted to drink coffee.
-BUT, it’s one thing for intellectuals and political elite to sit around drinking coffee, (these are exactly the people they wanted thinking deep thoughts), but it was quite another thing for the peasants to enjoy a cup of Joe.
+Frederick William I of Prussia had already declared coffee to be a luxury good (along with tea, chocolate, and sparkling wine), so everyone wanted to drink coffee.
+However, it’s one thing for intellectuals and the political elite to sit around drinking coffee; these are exactly the sort of people they wanted thinking deep thoughts.
+Still, it was quite another thing for peasants to enjoy a cup of Joe.
 And coffee became a political issue.
 After all, how could social order possibly be maintained if EVERYONE could drink coffee?

 They called it the “coffee plague”.
-The idea that peasants would revel in this unhealthy and extravagant habit!
-(Why do I hear a similarity to one generation’s commenting on another’s Starbucks habit).
+This idea that peasants would revel in this unhealthy and extravagant habit!
+(Why do I hear a similarity to one generation’s commenting on another’s Starbucks habit?)
 Not only that!
-They would sweeten their coffee with expensive sugar! and worse, save all of the milk to use for themselves.
+They would sweeten their coffee with expensive sugar!
+And worse, save all of the milk to use for themselves.

-His son, Frederick II (1720- 1785) came up with a solution that would not only put a stop to this outrageousness, it would refill the government’s coffers.
-He put restrictions on coffee imports, and imposed high taxes.
+His son, Frederick II (1720-1785), came up with a solution that would not only put a stop to this outrageousness but also refill the government’s coffers.
+He imposed restrictions and high taxes on coffee imports.
 Then he gave the government a monopoly on roasting beans.
-No longer could peasants buy cheap green coffee beans and roast it themselves with grains or chicory.
-Only the clergy, the Nobility, and high ranking civil servants would be allowed to roast their own.
+No longer could peasants buy cheap green coffee beans and roast them themselves with grains or chicory.
+Only the clergy, the Nobility, and high-ranking civil servants would be allowed to roast their own.

-These restrictions led to a Black Market.
-(Imagine sketchy looking guys on street corners, only with green coffee beans instead of drugs).
-Peasants were still finding coffee beans, and roasting them at home.
+These restrictions led to the emergence of a Black Market.
+(Imagine sketchy-looking guys on street corners, only with green coffee beans instead of drugs).
+Peasants were still finding coffee beans and roasting them at home.

 Drastic measures needed to be taken.
-Because Germany was just out of the 7 years war, Prussia had too many out of work soldiers.
-Frederick II hired 400 of them, and gave them the job of Kaffeeriecher or Kaffeeschnüffler (Coffee Sniffers).
-Their job… to wander the streets of Berlin “sniffing” for the smell of roasting coffee!
-The soldiers wore special uniforms (I’m imagining golden coffee beans on the epaulettes) and could go into any home where they suspected coffee roasting.
-The fines for roasting your own beans was stiff, and the sniffers were paid a quarter of the fines, so they were rather enthusiastic about their jobs… and hated by the general population.
+Because Germany was just emerging from the 7 Years’ War, Prussia had too many out-of-work soldiers.
+Frederick II hired 400 of them and gave them the job of Kaffeeriecher or Kaffeeschnüffler (Coffee Sniffers).
+Their job was to wander the streets of Berlin, “sniffing” for the smell of roasting coffee.
+The soldiers wore special uniforms (I’m imagining golden coffee beans on the epaulettes) and could enter any home where they suspected coffee roasting was taking place.
+The fines for roasting your own beans were stiff, and the sniffers were paid a quarter of the fines, so they were rather enthusiastic about their jobs, and hated by the general population.

 Public Domain – Die Kaffeeriecher based on a painting by L. Katzenstein (I love the Maid’s face… I’m pretty sure she made the call)